Best 3 Folding Pocket Knives Under $50 for 2018

 It is very important to choose the right size knife for the tasks you will be performing with it.
 You have to decide whether you are willing to accept a large knife in your pocket (or at your side) or if small is the way to go.

 Traditional knives are normally larger in size.
 If you prefer a smaller knife, you may consider something like the Benchmade Mini Griptilian.
+If you want to up the ante and have pocket room to spare, you would do well to take a look at the Kershaw Leek Knife as profiled below.

 #2 is a Quick Open Favorite from Kershaw